RiteshKumarShukla/DSA-Must-Do-Questions/README.md

 # Interview Preparation Questions - Data Structures and Algorithms

-This repository contains a collection of interview preparation questions for various topics in Data Structures and Algorithms.
-These questions are commonly asked in technical interviews and are designed to help you improve your problem-solving skills.
+## DSA Decoded:
+*Unleash your full potential in Data Structures and Algorithms with this meticulously crafted GitHub repository.
+Explore a diverse range of important and mind-bending questions to stretch your problem-solving abilities and solidify your understanding of core algorithms.
+Level up your coding game and stand out among your peers.*

 ## Table of Contents